Skip to content

 Exploring Andover: A Budget-Friendly Adventure (Hampshire, England)

-We were staying nearby in Ludgershall and decided to head into Andover to check out the Age of Iron Museum.
+We were staying nearby in Ludgershall and decided to spend a day Andover, England to check out the Age of Iron Museum.
+(Andover could easily be an affordable day trip from London!)
 After our museum tour, we stumbled upon a flyer for the Andover Heritage Trail.
 It looked like a great way to explore the town, so we decided to give it a go.

 Andover is a picturesque market town in the Test Valley, with a rich history dating back to Saxon times.
 During the 18th century, it was an important stop for stagecoaches traveling between London, Salisbury, and Exeter.